These plants are rather rare, some so rare as to be in danger of extinction in the United Kingdom.

 - Local, and rare

 But those are not easy definitions with which to work.
 Clive Stace devised an alternative method using the R RR and RRR designations described here.

-There is now a more practicable definition of Rarity, one that can more easily be determined and one that is based on the number of hectads (10km x 10km squares - of which there are a total of 3859 in the BI) which any one plant occupies in the British Isles since 1987.
+This method is a more practicable definition of Rarity; one that can more easily be determined and one that is based on the number of hectads (10km x 10km squares - of which there are a total of 3859 in the BI) which any one plant occupies in the British Isles since 1987.
 The rarity can then be determined directly from the BSBI distribution maps, the squares are even counted for the Reader when the appropriate year ranges are selected.

 - R Uncommon.
 Found in not more than 250 hectads but more than 100 hectads.

 - RR Scarce.
 Found in fewer than 101 hectads but more than 16 hectads.

 - RRR Rare.
 Found in less than 16 hectads.